 The Parliamentary week began with a stark choice between the UK government's Withdrawal Agreement and Political Declaration (WA) and a "no deal" Brexit.
 The week has ended with no real change.
 Next week, the government will seek for the third time to secure approval for the WA in order to obtain a short "technical extension" to the Article 50 notice period so that the necessary legislation can be passed.
 If the WA were to be rejected again, then the government would have to ask for a longer extension, and that request might be vetoed by any EU member state.
 Consequently, the House of Commons still faces a choice between the government's WA and "no deal".

-While it might seem improbable that the government could overturn a 230 vote and a 149 vote rejection of the WA, the imminent prospect of a "no deal" Brexit might be enough to secure a late resolution in its favour.
-Armed with the House of Commons resolution, passed on 13 March, to rule out a "no deal" Brexit, the government will undoubtedly echo EU statements that the WA is the only available deal.
-Further, key EU figures including Guy Verhofstadt have emphasised that the WA provides the only credible route to a transitional or implementation period.
+While it might seem improbable that the government could overturn a 230 vote and a 149 vote rejection of the WA, the imminent prospect of a "no deal" Brexit might be enough to secure a late resolution in its favor.
+Armed with the House of Commons resolution, passed on March 13th, to rule out a "no deal" Brexit, the government will undoubtedly echo EU statements that the WA is the only available deal.
+Further, key EU figures including Guy Verhofstadt have emphasized that the WA provides the only credible route to a transitional or implementation period.

-It also remains possible that the final week before the 29 March deadline would see a frenzy of activity designed to avoid a cliff-edge Brexit, including arguments in favour of revoking the UK's Article 50 notice.
-The European Court of Justice ruling (C-621/18) of 10 December 2018 confirmed that the UK could unilaterally withdraw its notice at any time up to the 29 March deadline.
+It also remains possible that the final week before the March 29th deadline would see a frenzy of activity designed to avoid a cliff-edge Brexit, including arguments in favor of revoking the UK's Article 50 notice.
+The European Court of Justice ruling (C-621/18) of December 10, 2018, confirmed that the UK could unilaterally withdraw its notice at any time up to the March 29th deadline.
 While currently unlikely, revocation might provide a last-minute escape route from a "no deal" outcome.

 Fail to prepare, prepare to fail